foundryvtt/dnd5e/wiki/Roll-Formulas.md

 `@attributes.concentration.limit` - Maximimum number of effects the actor can sustain concentration on.

-`@attributes.concentration.roll.min` and `.max` - The minimum and maximum values of the d20 for concentration-related saving throws.
+`@attributes.concentration.save` - The final bonus an actor has to concentration saving throws.

 #### Death Saves